Last Updated on June 2, 2023 by Tyra Miller

 Synthetic vs Standard Lubricants for Air Compressor Oils

 Rather than an oil base, synthetically based air compressor oils are created using a synthetic base.
 Mineral oil-based and synthetic base are two ways compressor oils can be made.
 More processing is put into synthetic oils which are refined to use for air compressors.
-Synthetic and mineral oil base can be used for air compressors, however, as we mentioned before it is best to go with the type your air compressor manufacturer recommends.
+Synthetic and mineral oil bases can be used for air compressors, however, as we mentioned before it is best to go with the type your air compressor manufacturer recommends.

 Compressors can perform better using synthetic rather than standard-based oil.
 Some manufacturers will recommend synthetic air compressor oils for air compressors.
-Synthetic oils lack the compounds found in the mineral oil base which cause less carbon build-up when compared to standard oils.
+Synthetic oils lack the compounds found in the mineral oil base which causes less carbon build-up when compared to standard oils.

 When to Change Air Compressor Oil

 Damage can result if you leave the oil to sit for too long.
 Again, manufacturers will typically have specific guidelines for oil changes and recommended timing for oil changes.
 But these are general rules for air compressor oil changes.

 Reciprocating and rotary air compressors are two types of compressors that use oil.
 If you do not get much use out of your air compressor, you should still change the oil every 8 to 12 months.
 Oil changes are recommended every 700-800 hours for reciprocating air compressors, whereas rotary air compressors only require changes every 7000-8000 hours.
 The more you use it, the more you should replace the oil.

 Unplug, drain and refill are the three steps you need to change air compressor oil.
 The amount of oil needed depends on the size of your air compressor.
 Smaller air compressors, for example, will need less oil than larger air compressors.
 A few ounces of oil is generally all that is needed for most oil compressors.